SpringsFern/SpringsFern.github.io/docs/about/contact.md

 # Contact

-If you have questions, suggestions, or issues related to **TG-FileStream**, you can reach out using the information below.
+If you have questions, suggestions, or issues related to **tgfilestream**, you can reach out using the information below.

 ---